21 Common Reasons Adults Have No Friends or Few Friends

 9. Illness

 Life-threatening and long-term chronic illness can hugely limit our ability to meet people and maintain friendships.
+It can be a desperately lonely time.
 I feel so grateful to have had lots of good friends before I got ill with chronic fatigue, as for the last few years I’ve had very little energy to meet up with even my closest family and friends, let alone make new friends.

 Thankfully, there are so many ways to participate in online activities, connect with people, and socialise from home, on days we feel OK.
 Even before I became ill with chronic fatigue, I built many of my friendships online with people who lived overseas.